JJ/dogesr/README.md

 ## Examples

 This package includes a couple of vignettes.
-Once installed, write `vignettes("dogesr")` to check what's available.
+Once installed, write `vignette("dogesr")` to check what's available.
+Also

+* `vignette("doges-family-types")` for how to use the family types data set
+* `vignette("doges-terms")` to analyze the amount of time the doges lived/ruled using data provided in this package.